ryanwild/ryanwild/README.md

 # Ryan Wild

-A Fullstack Software Engineer with a passion for building upon Linux systems and Open Source.
+Fullstack/Platform Engineer with a passion for building upon Linux systems and Open Source.

 Web performance and user experience is what I focus on most.

+I am currently doing a deep dive into OAuth 2/2.1 and exploring the technology landscape.

 For more information contact me:
 [ryanwild.com/contact](https://ryanwild.com/contact)